sysdiglabs/opa-image-scanner/README.md

 * **sysdigSecureToken** - The Sysdig Secure Token for your account
 * **sysdigSecureApiUrl** - if the default SaS URL does not fit your environment (in case you are using the onPrem version of Sysdig Secure

-If you set the value **verboseLog** to *true*, the OPA engine will include additional information in the output logs, like the input data (AdmissionReview and ScanReport) and the rules being evaluated.
+If you set the value **verboseLog** to *true*, the OPA engine will include additional information in the output logs, like the input (AdmissionReview and ScanReport), the data, and the rules being evaluated.
 This can help debugging issues with the rule by copying the information and testing in the [Rego Playground](https://play.openpolicyagent.org/).

 ### Evaluation rules

-In the *values.yaml* you will find a **scanPolicies** section where you can set default actions for evaluating the images and scan reports and a **customRules** section:
+In the *values.yaml* you will find a **scanPolicies** section where you can set default policies for evaluating the images and scan reports and a **customRules** section:

 ```yaml
 scanPolicies: